Knetic/presilo/README.md

     func (this *Person) SetAge(value int) error {

         if(value < 0) {
-            return errors.New("'age' must be greater than zero") }
+            return errors.New("'age' must be greater than 0") }

         this.age = value